This Dutch Baby recipe is a twist on Korean Seafood Pancakes. Make this savory pancake recipe and quick homemade dipping sauce for brunch or dinner!

 Do I Need Any Special Korean Spices?

-This recipe was based on gochujang with a moderate heat level— feel free to use more or less spice in your pancakes depending on how spicy you like your food.
+This recipe was based on gochugaru with a moderate heat level— feel free to use more or less spice in your pancakes depending on how spicy you like your food.

-Can’t find gochujang?
+Can’t find gochugaru?
 Swap out red chili pepper flakes.